 So far, I’ve been pretty good about exercising three to four times a week.
 Reaching 10,000 steps can be difficult with an office job, but when I feel those celebratory buzzes on my wrist (if you have never used a Fitbit, you might not understand) it makes me feel accomplished.
 My secret to motivating myself to workout is to only allow myself to watch Netflix if I’m on the stationary bike, lifting weights or doing floor exercises.
 This way if I get hooked on a show I 1) have a distraction that doesn’t make working out so bad, 2) if I’m really hooked, then I exercise every day and 3) I can’t binge watch shows because cycling for eight consecutive hours is insane.

-Well, that’s a little about how I achieve my health goals.
+Well, that’s a little about how I stay healthy.
 Everyone has different routines, preferences and bodies.
 What works for one person may not work for another.
 With so many claims on what’s healthy and what’s not, I think it’s important for everyone to do research and use common sense.
 Happy 2019!